 Information on candidates running for each party in the March 2014 primary is available in pdf form here.

-Following is the Voters' Guide prepared by League of Women Voters of Cook County.
-Chicago residents should consult ChicagoElections.com to determine their Cook County Board Commissioner district; all districts in the county are included in this guide.
-Cook County Voters' Guide
+The Voters' Guide prepared by League of Women Voters of Cook County is available here .
+Chicago residents should consult ChicagoElections.com to determine their Cook County Board Commissioner district.

 Some sites that voters might find helpful regarding candidates are: